Swimming Lessons for Children

 REACH OR THROW

 In summary, I highly recommend these friendly approaches for those children who are afraid (or deathly afraid!) of the water.
 Playing with mom or dad in a few inches of water can go a long way towards organized swim lessons when the fear subsides.
 On the flip side, all water safety organizations are now advocating swim lessons as early as your child is ready.
 The drowning rate decreased nationally over a 20-year period from 1999-2019 from 1.6 per 100,000 to 1.0 per 100,000.
 This is wonderful news!
-So, don't delay, get out there and play with your youngster to build a love of water and enjoy the summer!
+So, don't delay, get out there and play with your youngster to build a love of water and enjoy being in the water!